You're not in Kansas Anymore.

 A highly striking feature of Death Valley National Park, especially when viewed either from high above or from just inches away, is the long salt pan that covers the floor of Death Valley itself.
 In the middle of a cloudless day, the glare coming from this white "wasteland" can seem almost blinding, even if one is wearing sunglasses.
 But with the backdrop of a deep blue sky, in the pink glow of dawn, or in the bluish hues just before dawn or just after sunset, the salt pan here can seem like one of the most beautiful, otherworldly places imaginable.

 Otherworldly, indeed.
-Salt pans here and elsewhere in America have been used for scenes in popular movies such as Star Wars (the original), Independence Day, and Pirates of the Caribbean: At World's End.
+Salt pans here and elsewhere in America have been used for scenes in popular movies such as Star Wars

 The salt pan is certainly no climbing destination, and, as far as physical exertion goes, hiking on it is about as easy as it gets.
 Nevertheless, it is not a place to take lightly.
 March through October, daytime highs usually top 90 degrees Fahrenheit.
 During the summer months, especially July, temperatures above 120 are not uncommon, and there is no shade.
 Put simply, the salt pan, though easy to hike on, is also easy to die on.
 Someone wandering out onto the salt pan on a summer day without having adequate water and sun protection could easily perish from dehydration or heat exhaustion.